JuliaGraphics/Luxor.jl/docs/src/simplegraphics.md

 ![arc](assets/figures/rule.png)

-Use the optional `boundingbox` to control the extent of the ruled lines.
+Use the `boundingbox` keyword argument to crop the ruled lines with a BoundingBox.

 ```@example
 using Luxor # hide